rguzg/BlogArchives/Not Yet Posted/HowDoesNewWorkPart1.md

     [[Prototype]]: Object
 ```

 There's the `inheritedProperty` we added to `foo.property`!
-When we created a new `foo` type object, it'll inherit that `inheritedProperty` property.
+When we create a new `foo` type object, it'll inherit that `inheritedProperty` property.
+Any already existing objects that are an instance of `foo` will also have that property.

 JavaScript knows which prototype to assign to a brand new object by looking for a function's `prototype` property.